History

 The Ensor's Debate

-During The Ensors' Debate, a varied group of leading figures from the industry are given the floor: government and policymakers, producers and other specialised professional organisations, distributors, buyers and members of the press.
+Over the years, a demand emerged for a moment of deeper reflection.
+This led to The Ensors Debate, in which a diverse group of leading figures from the sector were given the floor: government and policy representatives, producers and other specialized professional organizations, distributors, broadcasters, as well as the press.

 An overview